-The assessor correctly classified eastern Pacific Ocean skipjack tuna as Category C, the stock is subject to a specific management regime by IATTC and reference points are defined.

-Fishery removals are considered in the stock assessment process.
-The most recent stock assessment shows that the stock is not overfished and not currently experiencing overfishing.
-Therefore, the stock is considered to have biomass above the limit reference point.

-Therefore, eastern Pacific Ocean skipjack tuna passes both clauses (C1.1 and C1.2) and therefore should be approved under the MarinTrust Standard v.2.
+The assessor correctly classified EPO skipjack tuna in category C, the stock is managed, and reference points are defined to assess the stock status against.
+Fishery removals from the stock are considered in the stock assessment process.
+The most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point.
+Therefore, EPO skipjack tuna passes both C1.1 and C1.2 and therefore EPO skipjack tuna is approved